What's the 25th Amendment and how does it work? - KION546

 What’s the 25th Amendment and how does it work?

-President Donald Trump only has two weeks left in office, but after he fomented an assault by rioters on the US Capitol, some Republicans are actively considering whether to remove him in these final throes of his administration.
+President Donald Trump has less than two weeks left in office, but after he fomented an assault by rioters on the US Capitol, House Democrats are planning to bring an impeachment resolution — unless Vice President Mike Pence and the Cabinet invoke the 25th Amendment to remove Trump first.

 Impeaching Trump might be the appropriate remedy and using impeachment to remove him from office would bar him from running for President again.
-But there’s likely no time to impeach and try the President again in the next two weeks.
 (Reminder: Trump was already impeached by the House over his Ukraine activities, but was not removed from office by the Senate.)

-A second option is invoking the 25th Amendment, which has periodically been discussed as a means of last resort to remove a rogue or incapacitated president.
+But impeachment takes time, and might not pass.
+The 25th Amendment, which has periodically been discussed as a means of last resort to remove a rogue or incapacitated president, would be a faster route to removing Trump.

-Some Cabinet members held preliminary discussions about invoking the 25th Amendment to force Trump’s removal from office, a GOP source told CNN’s Jim Acosta Wednesday night.
+Some Cabinet members held preliminary discussions about invoking the 25th Amendment to force Trump’s removal from office, a GOP source told CNN’s Jim Acosta last week, and Pence has not ruled it out.

 But the bar it sets is incredibly high.